NickStillings/digitalevents/README.md

 ***

+##Adoption Resources for Virtual Events and Meetings

+Please bookmark these resources on the Microsoft 365 Adoption site.
+Sponsored by the Microsoft Teams Customer Advocacy Group, these resources compliment our technical documentation with guidance and best practices for adoption and usage of Microsoft Teams.

+Meetings and Webinars in Microsoft Teams  - Main landing page Meetings in Microsoft Teams
+Webinars in Microsoft Teams
+Live Events in Microsoft Teams

+Technical Community for Virtual Events and Meetings

+Meetings and Virtual Event Tech Community  - Tech Community forum for IT Pros

+***

 ## Digital Events Overview
 Large events and conferences are still valuable for employee and external engagement, but the format has changed with COVID-19.
 Digital events in Microsoft Teams can be a single webinar, a large interactive meeting, an all-hands broadcast, or a multi-session, multi-track digital experience.
 Microsoft Teams includes built-in capabilities for interactive meetings, large group meetings, and webinars.
 In this session we'll see how these capabilities come together with out-of-the-box Microsoft 365 solutions.